neuralpin/neuralpin_temporalrender/readme.md

 # neuralpin\temporalrender:

-## Description:
-PHP helper for php template system.
+Module for a php template system.
 [Github Repo](https://github.com/neuralpin/neuralpin_temporalrender)

 ## How to use